fenago/kubernetes-course/md/Lab_10.md

-For all of the exercises in this chapter, we recommend creating a new namespace.
-Recall from *Chapter 5*, *Pods*, that namespaces are Kubernetes\' way to group components of the solution together.
+For all of the exercises in this lab, we recommend creating a new namespace.
+Recall from *Lab 5*, *Pods*, that namespaces are Kubernetes\' way to group components of the solution together.
 Namespaces can be used to apply policies, quotas, and could also be used to separate resources if the same Kubernetes resources are being used by